JonasBchrt/snapshot-gnss-data/README.md

 *This is a test repository.
 Once I am certain that I am going into the right direction, I will move everything to a fresh repository `snapshot-gnss-data` that will eventually go public.*

-# GNSS Snapshot Dataset Utilities
+# GNSS Signal Snapshot Dataset Utilities

 Author: *Jonas Beuchert*

-This repository contains open-source Python utilities to read the raw GNSS snapshots from the dataset
+This repository contains open-source Python utilities to read the raw Global Navigation Satellite System (GNSS) signal snapshots from the dataset

 > *Data citation, including DOI.*